-“I don’t know if I would make it if I didn’t have you to talk to.
-Sometimes I just want to kill myself.
+“I don’t know if I would make it if I didn’t have you to talk to.”
+“Sometimes I just want to it to be over.
 But I know I have you, and that keeps me from doing anything.”

 This dynamic can sneak up on you in any relationship.
 What started out as a fairly even give-and-take somehow mutates into all give, and very little give back.
-You get tired of not receiving.
-Conversations are one-way, practically free therapy sessions, with you exhausted after the first thirty minutes.
+You get tired of not receiving; conversations are one-way, practically free therapy sessions, with you exhausted after the first thirty minutes.
 It can easily feel like the life is slowly being squeezed out of you.
 You feel trapped and perhaps even emotionally blackmailed.

-There are many different personality disorders, and their treatment is tough.
-There are people with narcissistic tendencies, where initially their motive is to seduce you into their world with compliments or “love bombing.”
-Then it’s on to making the relationship all about them.
-However, a classic narcissist would not necessarily become “suicidal” if you weren’t available for them; they might become enraged.
-Then aloof.
+There are many different personality disorders and their treatment is tough.
+There are people with narcissistic tendencies, where initially their motive is to seduce you into their world with compliments or “love bombing.” then it’s on to making the relationship all about them.
+However, a classic narcissist would not necessarily become “suicidal” if you weren’t available for them; they might become enraged, then aloof.